ledatp/DH110/README.md

 ### Consistency and Standard
 ***Severity Rating: 2*** As aforementioned, the app’s homepage consists of a pseudo-social media that mimics apps like Instagram.
 Therefore, those familiar with instagram would have an easy time using the app to post reviews and scroll.
 However, it is unclear if there is a proper algorithm to the app where it shows you products catered to your skin type and concern.
 Without a proper search feature, filter function, explore page, or the ability to visit reviewer’s profiles it is difficult to see any use to the reviews posted. <br/>

 *Recommendation:* Allow users to filter through the home page by product type, fix the search feature, and establish profiles to build a stronger community with the app.
+Profiles would also allow users to find individuals with similar skin types and concern to share how they chose to address it. <br/>

 ### Error Prevention
 ***Severity Rating: 1*** When editing a diary entry, I assumed all edits were automatically saved and pressing the back button would update the entry.
 However, when pressing the back button, an error message occurs asking if the user would like to discard all changes made to the entry. <br/>